aletheia/cursor-italy-website/content/about/description.md

 ---
-title: "About Cursor Italy"
+title: 'About Cursor Italy'
-description: "The community for builders, creators, and curious minds shaping the future with AI in Italy"
+description: 'The community for builders, creators, and curious minds shaping the future with AI in Italy'
-lastUpdated: "2024-12-31"
+lastUpdated: '2024-12-31'
 ---

 # Welcome to Cursor Italy Meetup 🇮🇹